 We still have work to do to achieve these objectives.
-Skidmore is a microcosm of the larger society-where, sadly, attitudes of intolerance and disrespect still persist and make their way onto our campus.
-So, as is the case for all colleges and universities, we still need to do more to make the Skidmore campus a place that truly has no tolerance for bias incidents relating to race, sexual orientation, gender, or other identity markers.
+Skidmore is a microcosm of the larger society, where sadly attitudes of intolerance and disrespect still persist and make their way on to our campus.
+So, as is the case for all colleges and universities, we still need to do more to make the Skidmore campus a place that truly has no tolerance for bias incidents relating to race, sexual orientation, gender, and other identity markers, as well as for sexual and gender-based misconduct.
 It also must be a community that has no tolerance for sexual or gender-based misconduct.
-But as a close residential community in which every student and every member of the faculty and staff is here by invitation-and in which each of us remains only so long as we continue to earn the privilege of membership in the College community-we have a unique opportunity to make progress more quickly than may be possible in the larger society beyond our boundaries.
-We continue to embrace the values of respect and commitment to dialogue that, if fully realized, would indeed make Skidmore a community other schools seek to emulate.
-To do so, we must deploy the best resources of our collective creative imagination to demonstrate that we can be better than we are at present and certainly better than what we still too frequently see in our nation or the world.
+But as a close residential community in which every student and every member of the faculty and staff is here by invitation - and in which each of us remains only so long as we continue to earn the privilege of membership in the College community - we have a unique opportunity to make progress more quickly than may be possible in the larger society beyond our boundaries.
+We continue to embrace the values of respect and commitment to discourse that, if fully realized, would indeed make Skidmore a community other schools seek to emulate.
+To do so, we must deploy the best resources of our collective creative imagination to demonstrate that we can be better than we are at present and certainly better than what we still too frequently see in in our nation or the world.